Childcare Inspection

 How does it work?

-- the groups are not too large
+• the groups aren't too large

-- every employee has a certificate of good conduct (VOG)
+• every employee has a Certificate of Good Conduct (VOG)

-- every employee has the right qualifications
+• every employee has the appropriate qualifications

 For parents